Warby Parker: Retail model

 The company sells eyewear online and through its retail locations in the United States and Canada.
-Warby Parker's "Home-Try-On program" is a strategy used by the company in which its customers select five frames from the website, which they receive and try on at home within a 5-day period, free of charge.
+Warby Parker's "Home-Try-On program" was a strategy used by the company in which its customers selected five frames from the website, which they received and tried on at home within a 5-day period, free of charge, but that program ended at the end of 2025.
 The company has programs where customers upload a photo and try on frames virtually through their mobile app.

 Warby Parker began operating online exclusively in 2010.
 As Warby Parker's revenue started to grow, the company tested several different retail models, including opening brick-and-mortar showrooms in boutiques across the country.
 In 2012, they launched the Class Trip, an outfitted yellow school bus that they turned into a store and toured across the country.
 The company opened its first flagship store in 2013.
 Following the opening of its first retail stores, the company announced its plan to build its own point of sale system, which was implemented by 2015.
 In 2015, it established a partnership with Nordstrom, the brand's first national retail partnership, which led the company to establish six curated pop-up shops nationwide.

 By January 2017, the company operated around 41 stores in 28 U.S. states along with two stores in Toronto and one in Vancouver.

 By February 2018, it operated 64 stores.
+By the end of 2025, it operated 323 stores and grew its customer base to 2.69 million.
+It opened locations in Target.

+In 2026, Warby Parker was named as one of the eyewear partners for Google and Samsung's smart glasses, with the Warby Parker models expected to arrive in fall 2026.